-It is not hard to understand why learning a language that is spoken in a country with a higher GDP will translate into a higher salary.
+It is not hard to understand why learning a language spoken in a country with a higher Gross Domestic Product (GDP) will translate into a higher salary.
 The richest countries in the world (those with the highest GDP) are dominated by open, trade-driven economies.
-Putting oil economies aside, the top ten include places like Luxembourg, Switzerland and Singapore, and small countries like the Scandinavian ones.
+Putting oil economies aside, the top ten include places like Luxembourg, Switzerland and Singapore as well as small countries in Scandinavia and the like.

-Only half the world’s people are set to speak English by 2050.
-That leaves billions who will not, and billions of others who remain spending money and doing business in their own language.
+Here’s another fun fact: only half the world’s occupants are expected to speak English by 2050.
+That leaves billions who will never know the love/hate relationship between there/their/they’re and billions of others who’ll stick to spending money and doing business in their own language.